Dr Angelos Sepos

-I have a wide range of research interests in the area of EU/European Politics: Federalism, European Public Administration, Europeanization, Differentiated Integration, EU as an Empire, EU-Cyprus & Africa Relations, EU Democracy Support, and the Disintegration of Europe.
+I have a wide range of research interests in the area of EU/European Politics that has drawn significantly from the broader areas of IR, International Political Economy, Comparative Politics and Public Administration: Federalism, European Public Administration, Europeanization, Differentiated Integration, EU as an Empire, EU-Cyprus & Africa Relations, EU Democracy Support, and the Disintegration of Europe.

 My research interests fall in the areas of European Integration, Europeanization, Differentiated Integration in the EU, and Europe as a Global Actor, particularly looking at the EU as an Empire in its internal and external dimensions.
 I have recently finalized a project that examined whether and how the EU supports democracy in the developing world.